 A number of distinguished individuals and established Gower families have memorials at the Church.

 Regular talks are held in Penrice church.
-The 2017 season is as follows:
+Those in 2018 are as follows:

 Tuesday 25th April: ‘The story of William Crach – Murder in Gower’ Andrew Dulley, Assistant County Archivist.